auladinglese/lingua/README.md

 Lingua is a foreign language teacher's tool for an online customised tasks assignment, evaluation and appointment management.

+You can see a working version of this project here: https://lingua.salted.lt

 If you wish to run the project locally, you will need:

 - Node.js (https://nodejs.org/en/)